Winfield Scott Schley: Other interests

 Schley belonged to several military societies, including the Naval Order of the United States, the Military Order of Foreign Wars and the Military Order of the Loyal Legion of the United States (insignia number 9233).
 In 1905 he became a member of the Empire State Society of the Sons of the American Revolution and was assigned national membership number 17,070.

 Schley wrote, with James Russell Soley, The Rescue of Greely (New York, 1885).
 He also wrote and published his autobiography, Forty-five Years under the Flag (New York, 1904).

 Death and burial

 Rear Admiral Winfield Scott Schley died on October 2, 1911, nine years after Rear Admiral Sampson, who barely survived his retirement in 1902.
 At the time of his death, Schley was a noted resident of the famous Algonquin Hotel in Manhattan.

 After his collapse and death along 5th Avenue near the hotel, Schley's body lay unrecognized and unclaimed in the back yard of the local police precinct for several hours.
 It was only after he was discovered missing that he was properly identified and retrieved by the indignant concierge of the Algonquin.

-Rear Admiral Schley was buried with full military honors at Arlington National Cemetery, in Virginia.
+On October 5, 1911, Rear Admiral Schley was buried with full military honors at Arlington National Cemetery, in Virginia.